bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Example, Animating Both Slide Strips" alt="Example, Animating Both Slide Strips." />
 </p>

-I&apos;m going to animate the first one and the last one.
-They&apos;re going to animate at the same time.
+<p>I&apos;m going to animate the first one and the last one.
+They&apos;re going to
+animate at the same time.
 In this list, the first line moves, the second unordered list, the last one, the one that we added with our cloned unordered list.
 It&apos;s going to move that to left zero.
-So that it&apos;s moving it from the left side of that window.
+So that it&apos;s moving it from the left side of that window.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 343. slider ul last, animate left easeinquad (204) ~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">